 “Thank you for contacting me.
-Sorry I can’t help you because my blog isn’t about remote control cyborgs so I don’t think your product will interest my readers.”
+Sorry, but I can’t help you because my blog isn’t about remote control cyborgs so I don’t think your product will interest my readers.”

 Times have changed.
 Now a cursory glance is all an unsolicited pitch gets before I hit delete.
-Often I only read the subject of the email before I delete it.
+A lot of time, I only read the subject of the email before I decide to open it.

-I no longer feel guilty about that either because some of the pitch emails don’t seem to come from real people, or at least not from people with real communications skills, real passion for what they do or a real idea about how to get people to say yes.
+I no longer feel guilty about that because some pitch emails don’t seem to come from real people, or at least not from people with real communications skills, a real passion for what they do or a real idea about how to get people to say yes.

-So I decided to update an old post about How to write a pitch if it’s something you’re struggling with.
-But first let’s look at what not to do when you write a pitch.
+So I decided to update an old post about How to Write a Pitch.
+But first, let’s look at what not to do when you write a pitch.

 How Not to Write a Pitch Email

-Unfortunately, this company plundered the domain name registry to see who registered my blog address and came up with my husband’s name Rich, not my name Annabel.
-Getting someone’s name wrong or misspelling it is bad but reassigning their gender is worse.
+Unfortunately, this company plundered the domain name registry to see who registered my blog address and came up with my name as Anne, which is my middle name.
+Getting someone’s name wrong or misspelling it is bad, but reassigning their gender is worse.

-Call me old-fashioned but I still think “Dear” followed by their first name is the ideal way to start an email or letter to someone you don’t know.
 If you don’t know their name find out what it is before emailing them.
-If you really can’t unearth a first or last name then you should either brush up on your detective skills.
+If you really can’t unearth a first or last name, then you should either brush up on your detective skills.

-Most people prefer to be called by their first names these days but I try to respect my elders and if I want to be formal, which an unsolicited email pitch calls for, I’d use a title and start the email “Dear Mr. Candy”.
+Most people prefer to be called by their first names these days, but I try to respect my elders and if I want to be formal, which an unsolicited email pitch calls for, I’d use a title and start the email “Dear Mr. Dunlevie”.